If you are looking for the best fan, this guide will help.

 Two of the best types of fans are tower fans and box fans, but even among these, there are plenty of options and features, like fan speeds, to consider.
 The best tower fan for you may not work at all for your neighbor.
-Keep your air moving by considering a tower fan vs. box fan.
+Keep your air moving by considering a tower fan vs. a box fan.
+You may also consider an air cooler vs a fan, an air circulator vs a fan, and a portable A/C vs a fan.

 Fans serve many purposes.
 Electric fans keep your space cool, improve air circulation, and can help provide white noise while you’re sleeping.
+Ventilation fans help us vent our space.
 You can get a desk fan, an Ultra-Slim Line tower fan, a Lasko Wind Curve, cooling fans, ceiling fans, or a floor fan to help keep you fresh at work and home.
+Compare this fan with our review of the Airlight screw-in ceiling fan to decide which option is best for your home.

-Both fans are portable.
+Both fans are portable, like the Vornado 460.
 You can place them anywhere you like for your intended use.
 However, they both look very different.
 A box fan contains a fan within a cage of plastic lattice or a steel grille.

 This semi-open enclosure allows for air to flow through so the fan can cool the room.
 They are typically rectangular, square, or circular.
 You can move them quickly between rooms and even place them in windows to get rid of odors.